fernandoyto/fernandoyto-one-piece-blitz.io/README.md

 # One Piece Blitz
 This game is my first project at Ironhack, part of the Web Development course.

 I decided to code a digital version of the game 'Fantasma Blitz', which is a card game that tests players reactions.
-It is a multiplayer game, but, given time and skill constraints, I coded a simplified, single-player version of the game.
+It is a multiplayer game, but, given time and skill constraints, I coded a simplified, single-player version of the game -- and used a few Character-Hat combinations from japanese anime 'One Piece' to simulate object-color combinations.

 ## About the author
 Fernando Yto, 24yo, Sao Paulo - Brazil.